ODNZSL/NZSL-signbank/README.md

   changes until it is reloaded.
 If an issue along the lines of a data update not showing up in the UI is reported, a good first step is to restart the application.
 On Heroku, this is easily done via `heroku restart`.
+- It is possible to import content without having their initial revision created, meaning they will be created the next time the [`createinitialrevisions`](https://django-reversion.readthedocs.io/en/latest/commands.html#createinitialrevisions) command is run, which happens when the container starts and result in a crash if a large amount of content has been recently imported; if this happens you should be able to run `./manage.py createinitialrevisions` manually using `heroku run` after which the app sholud be able to successfully restart

 ### Differences between NZSL Signbank and FinSL Signbank